 There are a minimum of five loci identified as responsible for producing colour and pattern in sheep.
 Each locus ( single of loci ) is classified according to its effect.
-On this page I have identified those loci as they are understood in general and specifically noted their expression as it is found in the Ouessant sheep.
+On this page I have identified those loci as they are understood in general and specifically noted their expression as it is found in the Ouessant sheep, specifically those found in original french bloodlines on which my flock is founded.

 The five main ones are: